SSWConsulting/SSW.Rules.Content/rules/favicon/rule.md

 **Figure: One line of HTML lets you add your company's icon to your web page**

 This works for most websites, including ASPX WebForms, MVC and WordPress.

-We have [SSW CodeAuditor](https://codeauditor.com) to check for this rule.